Sketch’s Brilliant New Way to Export Borders as SVG

 To be clear, this is a very minor issue and fixing it is completely optional.
 Your SVG will show up reliably either way.
 And it’s not technically a bug — I’ve discussed all of this with the Sketch team, and they’ve decided to stick with their approach for now.
 My suggestions are “an optimization” for people who want perfect visuals and smaller file sizes.

 It’s not intended to replace other SVG optimizers, like Sketch’s SVGO plugin or SVGOMG, but rather to provide you with additional optimizations that you won’t find in those others.
-I’m putting the finishing touches on the tool, and will be releasing it later this month.
-Oh, and yes—it’s free. :)
+SVGito is available now, and yes—it’s free. :)

 Sketch 43’s improvements extend beyond this fantastic SVG borders feature, so be sure to check out their article about what’s new.